astronaut954/canon-bullet-time/README.md

 * Compiled for **x64 architecture**
 * Do **not** move the DLLs elsewhere
-* If the DLLs are missing, there is no spoon
+* If the DLLs are missing, there is no bullets